Mysterium-sch/311/repo/README.md

 1. For 4, 3, 2, and 1 threads I ran the same file 10 times each and averaged the times.
     1. All the test can be found in execution_time.txt

+For unit testing, I chose GTest.
+Within my testing file (UnitTest.cpp) I tested many aspects of our project.
+1. I started by checking the input and output files.
+For the output files I checked the generated output file with an output file I created by hand.
+I checked these two files line by line to ensure they were the same.
+For the input file, I read the file line by line to see how long it takes to read this file.
+I also checked the first line of the input file for the threadcount to make sure it was what was expected.
+1. I then created tests to check out data structure (binary search tree).
+I created tests to check the insert, delete, and lookup functions.
+1. The insert tests checked for correct insertion of given values, as well as checked how long it takes to insert a relatively small amount of inserts and a relatively large amout of inserts.
+1. The delete tests checked for correct deletion of given values, as well as checked how long it takes to delete a relatively small amount of deletions and a relatively large amout of deletions.
+1. The lookup tests checked for correct lookups of given values, as well as checked how long it takes to lookup a relatively small amount of values and a relatively large amout of values.
+1. The next section of the tests were dedicated to testing the main file (Lab3).
+I first checked the counter to make sure it was at the expected value.
+I then checked the Lab3 insertion method for the same things I looked for in the binary tree insertion tests.
+I also checked the deletion of valid values.
+I lastly checked the output queue to make sure it was not empty, and had the correct starting and ending values.

 # Categorize your performance on reasonable input
 I would argue that the performance is high.
 The program can handle many inserts, deletes, and lookups and are very accurate.
 The Program also scales (from 118,730.5 fro 1 thread to 52,965.6 for 4).
 While the program does have area of improvement, their is a high performance rate.